 N.Y.C.
 Halloween Parade Turns 25

-On Saturday, the Village parade celebrated not only its silver anniversary, but its very survival after some sought to scrap the zany hoopla that has grown into a spectacle attracting upwards of a million people.
+The Village parade celebrated not only its silver anniversary, but its very survival this year after some sought to scrap the zany hoopla that has grown into a spectacle attracting upwards of a million people.

 For the first parade in 1974, puppets were made in the apartment of a Village designer to accompany about 200 marchers, many of whom were friends.

 Some 20,000 people now march north from Spring Street in SoHo, coming in costume from all over the city and suburbs.
 Individual revelers join artistic floats produced in an upstate workshop with the help of corporate sponsors.

 No arrests or incidents were immediately reported, and police could not provide a crowd estimate.